aminsadruddin/aminsadruddin/README.md

 # 👋 Hi there, I'm Amin Sadruddin!

 ## 👨‍💻 About Me
-- 💡 **Passionate About**: Data Analysis, Data Engineering, and uncovering insights through Python, SQL, and Pandas.
+- 💡 **Passionate About**: Data Analysis, Data Engineering, and uncovering insights through Python, SQL, and Airflow.
 - 🌱 **Currently Learning**: Advanced Python, SQL optimization, and Big Data technologies.
 - 🏀 **Interests**: Sports, social work, and exploring the intersections of technology and community development.
 - 🎯 **Open To**: Challenging projects, collaboration opportunities, and innovative problem-solving.